oracle/docker-images/OracleRestDataServices/README.md

 ### Running Oracle REST Data Services in a Docker container

-Before you run your ORDS Docker container you will have to specify a network in wich ORDS will communicate with the database you would like it to expose via REST.
+Before you run your ORDS Docker container you will have to specify a network in which ORDS will communicate with the database you would like it to expose via REST.
 In order to do so you need to create a [user-defined network](https://docs.docker.com/engine/userguide/networking/#user-defined-networks) first.
 This can be done via following command: